+During the years ended December 31, 2024 and 2022, Recreational Equipment, Inc. ("REI") accounted for approximately 10% of the Company's sales from continuing operations.
+These sales are included in the Outdoor segment.
+No other single customer contributed more than 10% of the Company's sales from continuing operations during these periods.
 During the year ended December 31, 2023, no single customer contributed more than 10% of the Company's sales from continuing operations.
-During the years ended December 31, 2022 and 2021, Recreational Equipment, Inc. ("REI") accounted for approximately 10% and 14%, respectively, of the Company's sales from continuing operations.
-These sales are included in the Outdoor segment.
-No other single customer contributed more than 10% of the Company's sales from continuing operations during those periods.
+As of December 31, 2024, Roof Racks Galore accounted for approximately 11% of the Company's accounts receivable.
 As of December 31, 2023, INEOS Automotive accounted for approximately 13% of the Company's accounts receivable.
-As of December 31, 2022, no single customer contributed more than 10% of the Company's accounts receivable.
+No other single customer contributed more than 10% of the Company's accounts receivable during these periods.